TheGithubMafia/tic-tac-toe-js/README.md

 ## Description

-I made this for fun.
-Wanna play tic-tac-toe against a friend?
 Start a new game and share the generated game ID with them.
 Once you start a new game and another player joins, you can play any number of subsequent games as long as both players are still online.
-This was made possible thanks to the awesome Socket.IO library which makes event-based realtime bi-directional communication a breeze.
-I decided to use vanilla JavaScript to manipulate the DOM directly instead of a client-side framework for this project.

 Technologies and libraries used: